 Guided by an independent nominations process and comprising 30 members, CIJA’s Board of Directors is drawn from communities coast to coast and includes former parliamentarians affiliated with all three major political parties.
 Consistent with CIJA’s mandate of reaching out to all Canadians, CIJA benefits from the experience and insight of non-Jewish Board members who share the Jewish community’s concerns and public policy interests.
 The Board meets in person three times annually and by conference call monthly, or as needed.
 The Board approves strategic goals and provides advice and support for programming pursuant to those priorities.

 CIJA’s Local Partners consist of Jewish Federations as well as non-Federated communities (such as the Atlantic Jewish Council).
 The Local Partners serve as CIJA’s shareholders – both literally and figuratively.
 CIJA works closely with Local Partners in helping to manage advocacy challenges affecting local Jewish communities by providing national strategic advice, subject matter expertise, and resources.

 While core messages and initiatives are generally consistent with a national advocacy strategy, every community is unique.
 There is no one-size-fits-all solution when it comes to local implementation.
 Therefore, joint Federation-CIJA bodies of community volunteers known as Local Partner Councils have been established across the country to enable local grassroots individuals or groups, with the support and resources of the Federation and CIJA, to take the lead in addressing local challenges.
 As well, LPCs are responsible for implementing national initiatives at the local level.

-Of special importance is the expectation that CIJA will benefit not only from directing advocacy activity but also from the input by the LPC in the policy development process.
+CIJA benefits not only from direct input into advocacy activity locally but also from the input by the LPC in the national policy development process.

 CIJA has offices and staff in Ottawa, Toronto, Montreal, Vancouver, Winnipeg, Halifax, and Jerusalem.